cattle-ops/terraform-aws-gitlab-runner/README.md

 ### Usage module

-Below a basic examples of usages of the module.
-The dependencies such as a VPC, and SSH keys have a look at the [default example](https://github.com/npalm/terraform-aws-gitlab-runner/tree/develop/examples/runner-default).
+Below is a basic examples of usages of the module.
+Regarding the dependencies such as a VPC and SSH keys, have a look at the [default example](https://github.com/npalm/terraform-aws-gitlab-runner/tree/develop/examples/runner-default).

 ```hcl
 module "runner" {